-We have a robust 3-part Psychedelic Therapy Training & Credentialing program that provides 30 hours of pre-training online lectures and 14 full days of psychedelic therapy training.
+We have a comprehensive 3-part Psychedelic Therapy Training & Credentialing program that provides 30 hours of pre-training online lectures and 14 full days of psychedelic therapy training.
 It includes over 90 hours of psychedelic experiences in a total of 26 psychedelic therapy individual and group sessions.

 At this point it is an open joke in our program that we’re “just sitting with cannabis.”
 Psychedelic cannabis as a training tool allows us to have far more psychedelic experiences in a short period of time than other medicines would safely allow.
 Cannabis is also legal to use in many places.
 Therefore, unlike other psychedelic therapy programs, we teach skill sets and work with a medicine that is already legal in most of the United States and all of Canada.
-Unlike other programs, our students can immediately begin practicing professionally as psychedelic guides wherever cannabis is legal.
+Unlike other programs, our students can immediately begin practicing professionally as psychedelic guides.

-We’ve developed a process and designed special blends of psychedelic cannabis that can be used in sessions that are indistinguishable from MDMA/psilocybin assisted psychedelic therapy sessions, as well as DMT, ayahuasca, mescaline and even 5-MeO-DMT experiences.
+We’ve developed a process and designed special blends of Psychedelic Cannabis that can be used in sessions that are often indistinguishable from MDMA/psilocybin assisted psychedelic therapy sessions, as well as DMT, ayahuasca, mescaline and even 5-MeO-DMT experiences.
 The primary difference between psychedelic cannabis and other psychedelic medicines is the inherent sense of agency, as well as it’s amplified awareness of the body.
 These traits make psychedelic cannabis one of the most accessible psychedelic medicine available to help our society heal trauma and transition to a greater sense of collective wellbeing.